Higher Hochschild cohomology, Brane topology and centralizers of $E_n$-algebra maps: Preliminaries on -algebras and factorization homology

-In this section we briefly recall notions of $(\infty, 1)$-categories, $\infty$-operads and in particular the $E_n$-operad and its algebras and their modules.
-There are several equivalent notions of (symmetric monoidal) $(\infty,1)$-categories and the reader shall feel free to use its favorite ones.
-Below we recall very briefly one model given by the complete Segal spaces and some examples.
+In this section, we briefly recall notions of $(\infty, 1)$-categories, $\infty$-operads and in particular the $E_n$-operad, its algebras, and their modules.
+There are several equivalent notions of (symmetric monoidal) $(\infty,1)$-categories and the reader should feel free to use its favorite ones.
+Below, we recall very briefly the model given by the complete Segal spaces and give some examples.